 Visit the online Pro8mm.com shop here.

-Wittner CHROME 100D, Color Reversal : Contains Kodak Ektachrome 100D (7285) Film.
+Wittner CHROME 200D, Color Reversal : Contains Agfachrome RSX-II 200 Film on clear polyester base, which yields a very stable filmstock with excellent archival properties.
 Here you can find Wittner's film stocks.

 |Kodak Plus-X B&W Reversal: A medium-speed, panchromatic black-and-white film suitable for general exterior photography.
 It has a high degree of sharpness, good contrast, and tonal gradation.
 It can also be used in interior photography with ample artificial illumination.
 DISCONTINUED|